alwaysdata/documentation/README.md

 ### Available shortcodes

-You can extend the markdown markup by using shortcodes that will render custom HTML in your page.
+You can extend the commonmark (markdown) syntax by using shortcodes that will render custom HTML in your page.

 #### Images: `fig`